LipiTUM/lipidlibrarian/README.md

 ## Build and Installation Instructions

 To build the project you need to have sqlite3 installed and available in your Path.
-Optionally, to rebuild the LipidOntology data files, R needs to be installed and available in your Path.

 ### Virtual Environment